Jonah-Robojoon/PlantsVsBalloons/README.md

 ### 11.2 Doel kiezen en schieten

-* Keuze: calculate where the pig and the thorn should be and target there
+* Keuze: calculate where the balloon and the thorn should be and target there
 * Risico: the thorn is 100% precise
 * Oplossing: give a bit of randomness to where it shoots
 * Acceptatie: fire a shot 20 times and see how many make it. also the closer the piggy is the more accurate it should be

 ### 11.3 Waves en spawnen

-* Keuze: spawn the piggies with a set dalay
+* Keuze: spawn the balloons with a set dalay
 * Risico: i dont know
 * Oplossing:
 * Acceptatie: